mawdoo3/Multi-dialect-Arabic-BERT/README.md

 # Multi-dialect-Arabic-BERT
-This is a repository of Multi-dialect Arabic BERT model.
+This is a repository of the Multi-dialect Arabic BERT model.

 By [Mawdoo3-AI](https://ai.mawdoo3.com/).